declarativesystems/r_profile/REFERENCE.md

 ### r_profile::puppet::master::db_backup

-R_profile::Puppet::Master::Db_backup
+Install a cron job to backup the PE postgres server

-Install a cron job to backup the PE postgres server by taking a complete dump of the database
+* **Note** Takescomplete dump of the database

 #### Parameters